Lipnitskaya emerges as new ice darling

 At just 15, Julia Lipnitskaya has announced her arrival as the new darling of women's figure skating by helping Russia win gold in the inaugural team event.

-Perhaps more importantly, the diminutive 5ft 2in Lipnitskaya has provided a skeptical outside world with one of the faces of the Games.
+Perhaps more importantly, the diminutive 5ft 2in (1.58 metres) Lipnitskaya has provided a sceptical outside world with one of the faces of the Games.

 If her performances in the team events are any guide, Lipnitskaya is headed for super stardom.
 The figure skating world fell in love with her when she won the European championships last month and now the rest of the world is finding out why.